 Organize by zones

 Dividing your apartment into functional zones helps maintain order.
 Even in a studio, you can create clear areas for sleeping, working, and relaxing.
+The most important principle is that storage should live close to where items are used.
+Keeping your phone charger in a kitchen drawer because that’s where there’s space creates friction every morning — put it where you actually need it.

 How to create zones